Print out the entire Chapter 6 from here.Please Note:

 (6.5) When should I file a compliance complaint directly with the CDE?

-In most cases, you can file a compliance complaint directly with the CDE.
-The Department must directly intervene (that is, not refer the complaint to the local district for self-investigation) in any of the following situations:
+Under the new regulations, you can file a compliance complaint directly with the CDE in any of the following situations:

-- A violation of federal law governing special education or its implementing regulations.
+- A violation of federal or state special education laws.

-If the facts of your situation fit into any one or more of the five situations described above, you should specifically request that the CDE investigate your complaint directly.
-See Sample Letter - Compliance Complaint, Appendices Section – Appendix I. You should identify the situations outlined above that most resemble your situation.
+The complainant alleges facts that indicate that physical safety concerns interfere with the provision of a free appropriate public education.
+[5 C.C.R.
+Sec.
+3201(a)-(c).]
+If the facts of your situation fit into any one or more of the five situations described above, you should specifically request that the CDE investigate your complaint.
+See Sample Letter- Compliance Complaint, Appendices Section – Appendix I. You should identify the situations outlined above that most resemble your situation.
 You should mention the specific situation in your complaint letter.
 Since numbers (1) through (5) cover most of the situations that can lead to filing a compliance complaint, you should be able to identify a subsection that fits your situation.

 Outline the reasons for your request in your complaint letter.
 Your reasons may not conform exactly to the criteria stated above.
 However, this should not prevent you from at least making the request.
 The CDE will determine whether to accept your complaint for direct state investigation or to refer your complaint for a local investigation by your district.